Fredrick Richardson, Jr.Council Member, District 1 (view map)

 Having to work during the day, Richardson managed to further his education at night.
 He attended Carver State Vocational College, Bishop State Community College and the University of South Alabama, where he earned a B.A.
 Degree (1974) in Political Science and History.
-He did further study at the University of South Alabama towards a Masters Degree in history.
+He did further study at the University of South Alabama towards a Master's Degree in history.
 He was also very active in the Neighborhood Organized Workers (NOW), a movement against injustice and exclusion of the 60's and 70's, in Mobile Alabama.

 While working and attending school, Richardson found time to do research and write.
 His first book, THE GENESIS AND EXODUS OF NOW, was published in 1978.
 It documented social and political change in Mobile from 1965 to 1975, as a direct result of NOW.
 A second edition to that book was released in February of 1996.

 His research on the Stone Street Baptist Church has been published in Hard-back, entitled: THE STONE STREET BAPTIST CHURCH, ALABAMA'S FIRST 1806-1982.
 That research led to the church being placed on the Alabama Historical Register and the National Register of Historical Places by the U.S. Department of Interior, as a national historical site.
-He has recently written a play that is now on national tour entitled, THE BIRTH OF A CHURCH, which dramatized the early beginning of Stone Street Baptist.
-The church organized in 1806.
-The world premier of this play took place before 2000 delegates attending the National Baptist Winter Conference in Nashville, Tennessee on December 3, 1996.
-He has completed other books: TITHING, WHAT DOES GOD REQUIRE, which was published in 2001 and IMPRINTS, TRACING TODAY’S BEHAVIOR TO PAST EVENTS, both are available at Amazon.com.
+He has recently written a play that is now on national tour entitled, THE BIRTH OF A CHURCH, which dramatized the early beginning of Stone Street Baptist which organized in 1806.
+The world premier of this play took place before 2000 delegates attending the National Baptist Winter Conference in Nashville, Tennessee, on December 3, 1996.
+He has completed other books: TITHING, WHAT DOES GOD REQUIRE, which was published in 2001 and IMPRINTS, TRACING TODAY'S BEHAVIOR TO PAST EVENTS, both are available at Amazon.com.

-As a political scientist, historian, writer, playwright, author and lecturer, Richardson was appointed to the Mobile City council in February of 1997, to fill the vacant District 1 Council seat left by Council Member Vivian Davis Figures who, after the death of her husband, ran and won his seat in the Alabama Senate.
+As a political scientist, historian, writer, playwright, author and lecturer, Richardson was appointed to the Mobile City Council in February of 1997 to fill the vacant District 1 Council seat left by Council Member Vivian Davis Figures who, after the death of her husband, ran and won his seat in the Alabama Senate.
 In August of 1997 Richardson ran on his own for a full four year term.
 Three others entered the race also.
 Richardson won the election by a whopping 70% landslide.
 He won again in August of 2001 by 73%.
-In August of 2005 Richardson was in Rome, Italy on a trade mission because he had no opposition to his seat on the council.
+In the election of August of 2005 Richardson was in Rome, Italy on a trade mission because he had no opposition to his seat on the council.

 Richardson joined Mayor Michael C. Dow in leading a trade delegation to the People's Republic of China in 1998.
 He, Mayor Dow and Councilman Clinton L. Johnson attended the International Air Show in Paris, France.
-They also visited Cherbourg, France where the Confederate Battleship, CSS ALABAMA was sunk by USS (United States Ship) Kearsarge on June 19, 1864.
+They also visited Cherbourg, France, where the Confederate Battleship, CSS ALABAMA was sunk by USS (United States Ship) Kearsarge on June 19, 1864.
 Richardson and Johnson attended the World Conference of Mayors in 1997.
 This Conference was held in ABUJA, Nigeria (West Africa).
 In November of 1999 Richardson and Johnson led another trade delegation to Buenos Aires, Argentina; Sao Paulo and Rio de Janeiro, Brazil.
-In 2005 he and Council Member Connie Hudson led a goodwill tour through Eastern Europe as well a trade mission through Italy as well as Paris.
+In 2005, he and Council Member Connie Hudson led a goodwill tour through Eastern Europe as well a trade mission through Italy as well as Paris.

 His Pre-emptive Drug Free Zone Crime Fighting Initiative for Trinity Gardens Community is now the model for Community Policing throughout the City of Mobile.
 It received national attention when the National Crime Prevention Council voted his crime fighting model semi-finalists among several thousand nominations.
 On December 2, 2002 Richardson honored 100 District 1 Neighborhood Block Captains, in a reception held at the newly constructed Toulminville Library, for becoming a network of District 1 anticrime fighting community leaders..
 He is the proud father of three children, Lawanda, Lisa and Fredrick III.
 He has two grandchildren, Crystal Womack and Maya Lawson.